webix-hub/gitbook-webix-jet/details/models.md

 All the changes made in the datatable are saved to the server.

-You can also sync a Jet view with a data component to a DataCollection.
+You can also sync a data component inside a Jet view to a DataCollection.
+Let's sync the datatable with records:

 ```js
 // views/data.js